aoduca-art/project-root/README.md

 Project title: GenAI website

-Overview: A clunky website with information in regards to Generative AI
+Overview: A website with information in regards to Generative AI

 Instructions on how to run the project: